top of page

 Our journey started in summer 2008, when we first visited the long derelict “Danefield Nurseries” - an old plot of land that had long since been abandoned, and we were determined to bring it back to life!
 The community banded together in designing our new garden, and once our planning permission had been granted, the (very much needed!) tidy up could begin in earnest - the entire area was exceptionally overgrown, and lots of weeding, cutting grass, and creating paths had to be put in place to even make the place accessible.

-Recently we’ve made the addition of the Urban Garden (which you can check out here!) to showcase what you can do, even with such a small space.
-Grozone is constantly growing - both figuratively and literally!
 We are always looking forward to the next thing, and aim to consistently develop the site in line with our ethos.
-Be sure to come down and see what it’s all about, we would love to have you.
+Be sure to come down and see what it’s all about, we would love to have you visit us.

 9401810_orig.jpg